wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 5. Azure Resource Manager narrows the role assignments that apply to this user or their group and determines what roles the user ahs for this resource.
 6. Azure Resource Manager determines if the action in the API call is included in the roles the user has for this resource.
 7. If the user doesn't have a role with the action at the requested scope, access is not granted.
 Otherwise, Azure Resource Manager checks if ta deny assignment applies.
-8. If a deny assignmet applies, access is blocked.
+8. If a deny assignment applies, access is blocked.
 Otherwise access is granted.

 <hr />